sictweb/dps945/notes/task-security-intro.md

 fullName | string |
-password | string | Initially an empty string statusActivated | boolean | Initially false, but true after an account is created or re-activated statusLocked | boolean | Initially false, but true after an account is created or re-activated role | string | A role claim claims | array of strings | Initially empty, can be used to accumulate claims
+password | string | Initially an empty string statusActivated | boolean | Initially false, but true after an account is created or re-activated statusLocked | boolean | Initially false, but true after lock-out action is done role | string | A role claim claims | array of strings | Initially empty, can be used to accumulate claims